-Before designing at Plume, I led design at a software development agency in Mountain View where I worked with a dozen or so product teams because we would often embed a designer with the client’s team onsite — this exposed me to a range of winning and losing workflows as we worked and grew alongside our clients.
+Before designing at Plume, I led design at a software development agency in Mountain View where I worked with a dozen or so product teams.
+We would often embed a designer with the client’s team onsite — this exposed me to a range of winning and losing workflows as we grew along with our clients.

-I’ve watched some well-stacked teams spin their wheels for years, moved massive projects strangled by bureaucracy, and lived the focus that can make or break our best efforts (individual or team focus).
-Here are a few concepts I found to be often reaching out for more adoption:
+Small venture-backed teams can spin their wheels for years, and massive projects can get strangled by bureaucracy.
+Here are a few concepts I found often calling out for more adoption:

 The solution needs patience and diligence